uttam-kumar-dev/console/README.md

 ```

 I am using this terminal for one of my website where user login to their account using this terminal.

+You can also use UP and DOWN arrow to see your previous commands.